Operation Fly, Inc.

-Operation Fly Inc. is a 501(c)(3) non-profit organization that was originally formed to serve the inner-city population within Washington, D.C., and its surrounding metropolitan area.
-They impact their community by coordinating myriad events for the homeless and providing programs for underprivileged students and their schools.
+Operation Fly Inc. was a 501(c)(3) non-profit organization that was originally formed to serve the inner-city population within Washington, D.C., and its surrounding metropolitan area.
+They also had branches in New York City and Chicago.
+The organization coordinated community events and programs for the homeless—such as food distribution programs and banquets—as well as for financially underprivileged students and their schools.